daostack/dutchx-bootstrapper-ui/README.md

 [@DAOstack/dutchx-bootstrapper-ui](https://github.com/daostack/dutchx-bootstrapper-ui) is a web application enabling anyone to earn reputation by several means in the GNOSIS DutchX DAO.

 ## Implementation
-Vanille uses the standards-compliant and highly modular browser-side framework [Aurelia](http://aurelia.io).
+The application code uses the standards-compliant and highly modular browser-side framework [Aurelia](http://aurelia.io).

 Browser-side the application uses TypeScript/ECMAScript 2015 (ES6).